fathur-rahman/JejakMasjid/README.md

 Assalamu'alaikum

 # JejakMasjid
-an Android Mobile App for recording the Masjids you have visited. <br>
+Android Mobile App for recording the Masjids you have visited. <br>
 Data stored in local database, fetched using PHP API. <br>

 <b> Quick GIF Preview: </b> <br>